wp-plugins/wp-spamshield/readme.txt

 If you have any further questions, please submit them on the main [WP-SpamShield Support Page](http://www.redsandmarketing.com/plugins/wp-spamshield/support/).

 == Changelog ==

+= 1.8.9.9 =
+*released 06/02/15*

+* Added support for Contact Form 7 and Gravity Forms to automatically protect their contact forms from spam.
+* Added support for BuddyPress to protect its registration form from spam.
+* Added improved compatibility and full support for s2Member and WP-Members to protect their registration forms from spam.
+* Added automatic anti-spam protection for almost all registration forms (even forms that we have not specifically coded the plugin for), and many other WordPress forms.
+* Modified the `.htaccess` file to the `wp-spamshield` directory to improve compatibility with certain branches of Apache, including IdeaWebServer.
+* Improvement to the Autoptimize compatibility fix.
+* Made various code improvements and optimizations.
+* Updated the spam filters.

 = 1.8.9.8 =
 *released 05/30/15*